Go to File Member

-You can use this command to quickly navigate to a particular method, field, property, etc. in the current document (which can be a source file or a file reconstructed by decompilation).
+You can use this command to quickly navigate to a particular method, field, property in the current document (which can be a source file or a file reconstructed by decompilation).

 Navigate to a file member or a textual occurrence

-In the Enter member name pop-up that appears, start typing the item name.
-As you type, the lookup list narrows down, suggesting names that match the entered substring.
+In the Enter member name popup that appears, start typing the item name.
+As you type, the lookup list narrows down, suggesting members whose names match the entered substring.

 Optionally, select Include members from related files or press Alt+N if you want to include members from base classes, members from other parts of this class (in case this class is partial), or from other referenced files.

 Do one of the following: